 4. The Meditation Reading

-First, the Meditation reading.
+First, we consider the Meditation reading.
 The eighth chapter is structured around a set of objects of meditation, including the transience of relationships (5-10), the repulsiveness of the body (40-85) and so forth.
-It therefore makes sense to see this passage as one more object of meditation.
-We may thus see these verses not primarily as containing arguments for the conclusion that one ought to regard others as morally and motivationally identical to myself, and to take their weal and woe as motives for action just as I do my own, but rather as a set of images which, if contemplated carefully in meditation, would cause me to adopt such attitudes.
+It therefore makes sense to understand this passage as one more object of meditation.
+We may see these verses not primarily as containing arguments for the conclusion that one ought to regard others as morally and motivationally identical to myself, and to take their weal and woe as motives for action just as I do my own, but rather as a set of images which, if contemplated carefully in meditation, would cause me to adopt such attitudes.
 On this reading, Śāntideva does not argue for the value of these attitudes, but assumes them, and provides a practical way to cultivate them in meditation.

 There are several reasons to like this reading.
 First, the passage begins and closes with admonitions to meditate in this way.
 The passage is at least part of a set of meditation instructions, whatever else they are.
 Ishida observes, one might note, that in the later version, this passage, which was transplanted to the meditation chapter, is introduced and characterized by meditational terms that are absent in the BsCA.